OPCFoundation/UA-.NETStandard/Fuzzing/Fuzzing.md

 Now the fuzzer is started and runs until it is stopped manually by hitting Ctrl-C. The fuzzer will create a directory `findings` in the fuzzer directory, which contains the test cases that caused the fuzzer to crash.

+## Replay of crashes and timeouts with Visual Studio

-To replay the test cases that caused the fuzzer to crash, execute the following command:
+To replay the test cases that cause the fuzzer to crash or timeout, execute the Encoders.Fuzz.Tools project from Visual Studio with the -p -s option (playback and stacktrace).

+The playback tool tries to find all crashes and timeouts in the default folders and plays back on all libfuzzer fuzz targets.
+Playing back on the afl-fuzz targets are skipped because they were duplicates.

+## Recreate or improve Testcases with Visual Studio

+To recreate or improve the Testcases, execute the Encoders.Fuzz.Tools project from Visual Studio with the -t option, then all Fuzz/Testcases.* folder content is recreated with latest code.